 In their study, they asked participants to request surveys from strangers.
 One group via email, the other in person.
 Next, they asked them to predict how many strangers would do what they want.

-Participants in the email request group believed email was just as effective as a face-to-face request.
-They were just as confident as participants in face-to-face group.
+Participants in the email request group believed the email was just as effective as a face-to-face request.
+They were just as confident as participants in a face-to-face group.

 This kind of targeted marketing is about more than just finding your customers, it’s about matching their frequency.